Zamikshahid/High-performance-programming-on-Integrated-Graphic-card-using-OpenCL/README.md

-# GPU_Programming
-High performance programming on Integrated Graphic card using OpenCL
+# High performance programming on Integrated Graphic card using OpenCL